kersulis/presentations/2018-06-01-arpa-e/index.md

 - Seasonal ARIMA (SARIMA) simply multiplies a second ARIMA model that captures seasonal variation.

 ## Procedure
-- Tough to choose AR and MA orders for the base and seasonal ARIMA models
+- Choose AR and MA orders for the base and seasonal ARIMA models
     - Brute force using Akaike information criterion
-- Repeat for each column of RTE to identify one good SARIMA model structure
+- Repeat for each column of RTE to identify one good SARIMA model
 - Fit all load profiles to this structure, compare parameter values

 ## SARIMA (1, 1, 0)x(1, 0, 0, 24)